Day 1: Saturday – Nethy Bridge to the North Coast

 A flexible approach will again be important, and if all our birding targets have been achieved, we may choose to venture further afield and explore the island of Harris to the south.
 A true scenic gem, rightly lauded as one of the most beautiful islands in Europe, though conjoined with Lewis it is not actually a true island.
 Harris has a different feel to Lewis, offering a full range of rugged habitats including long sweeping beaches and diverse dune systems.
 Summering Common Scoter and Eider may be seen in the bays, with fishing Little, Arctic and Common Tern around too.
 A haven for Golden Eagle, a range of high viewpoints amid spectacular granite ridges and hillsides give us every chance of great views.

-Day 7: Friday 30 June – Tiumpan and transfer to Nethy Bridge
+Day 7: Friday – Tiumpan and return to Nethy Bridge

 Our last morning may be spent looking for eagles and cetaceans perhaps from viewpoints such as Tiumpan Head.
 A location with an excellent track record for large whales, both Fin and Humpback are increasingly recorded along with more regular Minke Whale.
 Large pods of Common Dolphin can often be tracked across the Minch, with Risso’s, Bottle-nosed and Atlantic White-beaked Dolphin seen too.
 Harbour Porpoise are common, and our previous groups have even seen Orca from Headlands on Lewis in the past.
 We then head for home on the ferry via Ullapool, sea-watching again and bringing our thrilling week to an end, arriving at Nethy Bridge at around 7pm.